obaghirli/PyETL/README.md

 # PyETL
-pure python package for an ETL job
+python3.5 package for an ETL job